blairdev1023/reddit-nut-meter/README.md

 | feminstpassdenied | 4k            |
 | nationalsocialism | 3k            |

-In each subreddit I searched through comments until I found one that aligned with the definition of a nut.
-But one radical comment was not enough, I had to make sure this behavior had been repeated.
+In each subreddit, I searched through comments until I found one that aligned with the definition of a nut.
+But one radical comment was not enough to label a user a nut, I had to make sure this behavior had been repeated.
 Another complication, if this was the only type of activity on their account, then it was likely an alternate account that they are using to discuss their radical ideas.
 That's a problem because those users never go to normal subreddits anyway, and wouldn't be interacted with 'in the wild.'
 So I had to pick a balance of some normal and some extremist activity.
 This tedious process was aided greatly by the use of a website called [SnoopSnoo](https://snoopsnoo.com/).
 SnoopSnoo collects up to the last 1000 comments from the user of interest and profiles their activity.
 You can get a breakdown of the subreddits they visit, lifestyle choices, and hobbies.
 Using SnoopSnoo, I was able to validate my choice for 'nuts' and 'non-nuts.'

 *Note, SnoopSnoo does not have 'extremist' functionality.
 That must be interpreted by the investigator.*

 After finding 40 nuts, I used a similar process to find users who could safely be labeled as 'not-nuts'.
 They were found in normal subreddits like the ones found [here](http://redditlist.com/).
 With 80 labeled users, I used PRAW to collect up to their last 1000 comments (reddit API limits).
 However, the amount of vocabulary contained by 80 users would not be enough for the NLP analysis.
-So 200 users were randomly selected from 'nut' subreddits in the table and 200 more from the 'not-nut' subreddits in the link.
+So 200 users were randomly selected from the 'nut' subreddits in the table and 200 more from the 'non-nut' subreddits in the link.
 All in all, my corpus (collection of comments) had 480 users, 304k comments, with an average of 192 words per comment.

 **Testing Data**

 Two weeks after the original 480 user corpus was scraped, 10 more nuts and 10 more non-nuts were found and labeled.
 These users were to be only used in the evaluation of the predictive models.
 No NLP transform, algorithm or predictive model was trained on these 20 users.

+*Note, the purpose behind getting the testing users 2 weeks later is that the relevant topics (politics) have changed and I want to make sure the predictive model works on new vocabulary data.*

 ---

 ## Topic Modeling

-In order to get a computer to make sense of the comments we need to do three things to the comments:
+In order to get a computer to make sense of the comments we need to do three things to the corpus:

 1. Clean the comments
 2. Vectorize comments into numbers